ArkEcosystemArchive/docs-legacy/docs/guidebook/developer/tester-cli-transaction.md

-# How to Send Transactions using the Ark Core Tester CLI
+# How to Send Transactions using the ARK Core Tester CLI

 ## Prerequisites

-Ensure you have a working copy of the most recent [GitHub repo for Ark Core](https://github.com/arkecosystem/core).
-If you're using Ark Core Commander, it will be installed at `~/ark-core`.
+Ensure you have a working copy of the most recent [GitHub repo for ARK Core](https://github.com/arkecosystem/core).
+If you're using ARK Core Commander, it will be installed at `~/ark-core`.

 The commands shown in the next examples are all run in the `~/ark-core/packages/core-tester-cli/` folder.